 If you have questions regarding how your stipend will impact your balance on your financial aid account, please contact a .

-How many payments will I receive?
+How many award payments will I receive?

-Yes.
-The stipend will not affect your unemployment status.
+Yes, the research scholarship will not affect your unemployment status.

 UROC advises you to consult your tax advisor, tax preparation website, or visit IRS.gov.